 From Agents to Managers to Producers, every set of eyes on your script counts when it comes to film industry professionals reading it.
 This reality along with countless requests has led to Scriptapalooza Coverage Service.
 We are taking writers back to their roots... writing.
-As a means to hone your screenwriting craft as well as gage industry response to your screenplay, Scriptapalooza Coverage Service is the indispensable first step in getting your script to the level it needs to be at before it goes out to the industry.Apply now
+As a means to hone your screenwriting craft as well as gage industry response to your screenplay, Scriptapalooza Coverage Service is the indispensable first step in getting your script to the level it needs to be at before it goes out to the industry.Order now

 If your coverage gets a recommend from one of our analysts, it gets sent (with your permission) to all of these producers...

 Coverage is a tool used in the industry as a way to weed out the hundreds of screenplays that pass over an agent or executive's desk on any given day.
 An industry executive will have their reader read a script and return a coverage report for them as a means to have a quick overview look at a script without the executive having to read it in its entirety.

 The script is first read by the reader and then a thorough yet concise treatment is written on the script as well as a sale-able logline.
 A treatment is the story of the screenplay written out in paragraphs, with a beginning, middle and end, detailing what happens.
 At the end, there are comments, from the reader on what worked and what didn't with the final note being whether the reader would "recommend," "consider" or "pass" the screenplay.

 This is considered standard industry coverage.
 Our Regular Coverage takes the writer through this process and our Development Coverage goes a step further and helps the writer learn what is working and what went wrong and where and supplies the feedback and analysis for suggested improvements for the writer as they go into a rewrite.
 Through Scriptapalooza Coverage writers are able to make their craft stronger resulting in a solid script.